lydialucchesi/Vizumap/README.md

 ## Examples

-A for the `Vizumap` package is available and contains examples relating to each of the visualisation methods.
+A vignette for the `Vizumap` package is available and contains examples relating to each of the visualisation methods.

     vignette("Vizumap")